Aiken Civic Orchestra

 About Us

 Aiken Civic Orchestra began in 2012 with the vision of providing an ensemble experience to local musicians across the greater Aiken and Central Savannah River Area.
 It began as a volunteer string ensemble of 12 players.
 After 5 years of building a reputation among string players, ACO added winds, brass, and percussion to become a full, symphonic orchestra.
 In February of 2018, ACO became a non-profit 501(c)(3) organization.
-With an emphasis on featuring local talent, ACO performs about 10 programs a season with music ranging from popular to masterpieces and even contemporary works, covering a dynamic range of composers.
+With an emphasis on featuring local talent, ACO performs about 12 programs a season with music ranging from popular to masterpieces and even contemporary works.

 Mission

-Aiken Civic Orchestra seeks to provide an artistic home that engages musicians and audiences from the greater Aiken and Central Savannah River communities through the performance of orchestral repertoire, educating and enriching the human spirit.
+Aiken Civic Orchestra provides an artistic home that engages musicians and audiences from the local communities through the performance of orchestral repertoire.

 Aiken Civic Orchestra board